goudreinette/blog/source/posts/2017-05-16-writing-a-lisp-continuations.md

+---
-    Title: Writing a Lisp: Continuations
+title:  'Writing a Lisp: Continuations'
-    Date: 2017-05-16T14:07:54
+tags:
-    Tags: Writing a Lisp, Haskell
+    - Writing a Lisp
+    - Haskell
+---

 This week I added continuations to my Lisp.
 They're a fascinating feature, and a popular demand in the [survey](http://reinvanderwoerd.nl/blog/2017/04/24/writing-a-lisp-help-me-decide-what-to-tackle-next/).
 It has been the most challenging feature so far, both to implement and explain, but the result has been worth it.

 <!-- more -->